-To be successful in this course, you should plan to devote a minimum of 24 hours of time to the course (i.e. four hours per week during the 6-week course).
-Like most experiences in life, the worth of this course is related to the time and effort committed to it.
+To be successful in this course, you should plan to devote a minimum of 24 hours of time to complete the design project.
+Like most experiences in life, the worth of this service-learning course is related to the time and effort committed to it.
 Therefore, while lurkers are welcomed, the experience will be enhanced through active participant engagement in discussion and course activities.
-Your personal commitment to actively engage at least four hours per week in the course will help to support a worthwhile experience for you and others.
+Your personal commitment to actively engage at least 24 hours in the course will help to support a worthwhile experience for you and others.

-In addition, participants will have the opportunity to engage in an optional live “Design Slam” online event on April 15th.
-Those who complete the required pre-work during the first three weeks of the course will be invited to participate in this hands-on collaborative online event to share and compare their evaluation findings and design adaptations with other course participants and facilitators.
+In addition, participants have the opportunity to engage in an optional live Designer Dialogue sessions on the second Tuesday of each month.
+These hands-on collaborative online webinars allow participants the experience of sharing and comparing evaluation findings and design adaptations with other course members and facilitators.

 What is different in this version of the course?

-Were you a participant in a prior service project?
-If so, please consider enrolling in this 6-week course!
-Building from our previous design courses, this developmental evaluation course focuses on evaluation and revision / adaptation of our existing roster of open educational resources for adult basic education.
-This shorter course experience is great for those who want to gain experience for good, but would like a shorter time commitment.
+Were you a participant in a prior Designers for Learning service project, but ran out of time to complete your project?
+If so, please consider enrolling in this self-paced course!
+Building from our previous design courses, this developmental evaluation course focuses on evaluation and revision/adaptation of our existing roster of open educational resources for adult basic education.
+This shorter self-paced course experience is great for those who want to gain experience for good, but would like a shorter time commitment.